desktopgame/ofxPlanet/docs/pages/VertexLayout.md

 ### Brightness
 Brightness is using for lighting.
 should be this variable is defined "uBrightness", type is "float" in GLSL.

 ### ModelMatrix
 ModelMatrix is using for saving memory.
 should be this variable is defined "uModelMatrix", type is "mat4" in GLSL.

+### Texture
+ModelMatrix is using for saving memory.
+should be this variable is defined "uTexture", type is "sampler2D" in GLSL.